The Characteristics of a Less Conventional Website with Examples

 Tony Chester Folio

-Overlaying the image with a slightly transparent box for your content, helps the reader to read them more clearly.
+Overlaying the image with a translucent box for your content helps the reader to read them more clearly.

 Scrolling Horizontally

 Vertical scrolling is the most common way of scrolling web pages.
-However, websites that allow scrolling horizontally only gives a magazine-like feel to the site.
-Scrolling horizontally may be a chore at first, because you are unable to use the scroller on mouse, but you would get used to it because many of such sites now uses JavaScript, so the page would animate horizontally just by clicking on the navigation buttons.
+However, websites that allow horizontal scrolling gives a magazine-like feel to the site.
+Scrolling horizontally may be a chore at first, because you are unable to use the scroller on the mouse.
+However, it is something you can get used to it because many such sites uses JavaScript, so the page would animate horizontally just by clicking on the navigation buttons.

 Faux

-Most of the time, horizontal scrolling occurs in sites with lesser content and more images, such as photography portfolio sites.
+Most of the time, horizontal scrolling occurs in sites with less content and more images, such as photography portfolio sites.

 Slim Vertical Layout

-This is a less popular option to go unconventional.
+This is a less popular option when trying to be unconventional.
 The main navigation and content is placed right after each other in a straight row.
-This means that the user eye will be scanning the page within the vertical zone of this layout.
-Such a layout should be designed carefully, as the page would get very long if content is heavy.
+This means that the user’s eye will be scanning the page within the vertical zone of this layout.
+Such a layout should be designed carefully, as the page would get very long if it is content heavy.
 Scrolling too much is not advisable.

 Samsys